-- 1. An accelerator built for running above ZH threshold should be exploited as much as possible using Higgs production compatible data.
+- 1. An accelerator built for running above ZH threshold should be exploited as much as possible using data that can be collected along with Higgs production.
 So a clear case needs to be made for the added benefit of dedicated extensive runs at lower energies. - 2.
 The opportunities to make large improvements in the Z observables with a dedicated scan are obvious and warrant dedicated exploitation once the accelerator has been upgraded in luminosity by bunch doubling.
 In order to evaluate better the eventual reach and required running time, the Z pilot runs should be used early in the ILC program to gain valuable experience.
 They will also serve as a rich physics sample, a valuable resource for calibration and alignment for the higher energy running, and a high statistics benchmark for the tuning of hadronization models. - 3.
-The W mass can already be measured rather well with the standard ILC program likely obviating the need for substantial time investment in a dedicated run near threshold.
-Nevertheless, the potential for such a dedicated run with as high as possible beam polarizations should be retained given the perceived uniqueness of the threshold-based observable.
+The W mass can already be measured rather well with the standard ILC program, likely obviating the need for substantial time investment in a dedicated run near threshold.
+Nevertheless, the potential for such a dedicated run with as high as possible beam polarizations should be retained given the perceived uniqueness of the threshold-based observables.